Meroogal

 Meroogal is a heritage-listed former residence and now house museum at 35 West Street, Nowra, City of Shoalhaven, New South Wales, Australia.
 It was designed by Kenneth Mackenzie and built in 1886 by Kenneth Mackenzie.
-The property is owned by the Historic Houses Trust of New South Wales.
+The property is owned by the Museums of History NSW.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Meroogal was constructed in 1886 for occupation by Mrs Jessie Catherine Thorburn, a widow, and her four unmarried daughters.
 It was a modest building in comparison to the grand late 19th century houses in Sydney, but quite grand compared to other residences in Nowra.
 The only properties of significantly greater value were banks and hotels.
 Finance for the project was provided by her eldest son, Robert Taylor Thorburn.
 He appears to have had the available funds due to his partnership in a goldmine at Yalwal, 26 kilometres south west of Nowra.
 Her brother Kenneth Mackenzie designed the house.
 Kenneth Mackenzie probably built or at least supervised Meroogal's construction as well, as he had designed and built several buildings at Cambewarra, eight kilometres north west of Nowra.
 The house stood on an original allotment of just over one hectare.

 The impetus for building Meroogal appears to have been the marriage of Robert Taylor Thorburn and the family's desire to move to town for business and social reasons.

 Thorburn married Jessie Billis in 1885 and bought the land for Meroogal in September that year.
 When Meroogal was completed in May 1886 the family moved from their property, Barr Hill, to Nowra.
 Jessie Catherine and her daughters went to Meroogal and Thorburn and his wife went to another house in Nowra.
 Barr Hill was let to a share farmer.

 Between 1886 and 1900 the occupants of the house temporarily changed.
-However, by 1900 the occupants were the same as those who had moved in originally, Jessie Catherine and her four daughters - Annabella Jane (Miss Belle), Georgina Isabella (Miss Georgie), Jessie Catherine (Miss Kate) and Fanny Kennina (Miss Tottie).
+However, by 1900 the occupants were the same as those who had moved in originally, Jessie Catherine and her four daughters – Annabella Jane (Miss Belle), Georgina Isabella (Miss Georgie), Jessie Catherine (Miss Kate) and Fanny Kennina (Miss Tottie).

 In 1914 a substantial portion of what was then Lot 5 was resumed to provide an additional water reservoir for Nowra.
 This was the first of several lots to be sold, transforming the original 5 acre property to what is now far less than half the size.
 The majority of original Meroogal land has now been developed for urban use.

 In 1916 Jessie Catherine died.
 In the same year her second daughter Mary Susan Macgregor and her husband came to live in Kintore, the cottage built for their retirement on Meroogal land.
 The two families associated daily and ate together regularly.